IBM/Model-Training-and-Serving-using-WML/README.md

 ```

 ## 3. Create your Model Training Run
-### 3.1 Create Deep Learning Model program and put them in a zip file
+### 3.1 Create Deep Learning Model Program and put them in a Zip file

 In this step we create a sample deep learning tensorflow program to train a model.
 For this, you must use the input_data.py and convolutional_network.py files, which you can find in the tf-model.zip file in this repository.
 This is for [THE MNIST DATABASE of handwritten digits](http://yann.lecun.com/exdb/mnist/)